United Bible Societies: Members

+As of 2024, United Bible Societies is a Fellowship of 150 Bible Societies working in more than 240 countries and territories.

 Mission

 The mission of United Bible Societies is to make the Bible available and accessible to everyone who wants it, and to help people engage with its message in meaningful and relevant ways.
-It has provided nearly three-quarters of the world's full Bible translations and is the world's biggest translator, publisher and distributor of the Bible.

-Between 2015 and 2019, Bible Societies around the world distributed over 1.8 billion Scriptures and completed Scripture translations in 270 languages used by 1.7 billion people.
-Bible Societies are also active in areas such as HIV/AIDS prevention, trauma healing and literacy.
-Bible Societies carry out their work in partnership with all Christian Churches and many international non-governmental organisations.
+Bible societies are also active in areas such as HIV/AIDS prevention, trauma healing and literacy.
+Bible societies carry out their work in partnership with all Christian Churches and many international non-governmental organisations.
 It has an observer status with the World Council of Churches and collaborates with the Catholic Biblical Federation as well as with several church organisations.

 Paratext

 UBS developed Paratext, the most important and widely used software for Bible translation.
 It performs many functions unique to the Bible translation task, and to the process of translating into a language whose writing system is still being developed.
 The text editor is indexed to the Biblical texts enabling powerful searching and checking from the very beginning of a translation effort.
 Paratext has many other cutting-edge features including collaboration tools that allow for translators to work from many different locations.
 Paratext is also integrated with the Digital Bible Library which allows for easy archiving and publishing of biblical texts.

-Paratext is currently being jointly maintained and developed with SIL International.
+Paratext is currently being jointly maintained and developed with SIL Global.